Cancellations, postponements and closings

 Barns of Rose Hill

-Barns of Rose Hill in Berryville is canceling the Pierre Bensusan concert scheduled for March 19 and Heidi Martin presents ABBEY! scheduled for March 28.
+Barns of Rose Hill in Berryville is canceling the Heidi Martin presents ABBEY! scheduled for March 28.
 Thursday evening Jams and Life Drawing classes are also canceled.

 Treasure Box Thrift Shop

-Note: Editor’s note: The latest notices are at the top of the list.